pahaz/cryptoassets/docs/source/integrity.rst

 Missed incoming transactions
 ------------------------------

 For a reason or another, *cryptoassets.core* may miss the initial :doc:`wallet notification <./backends>` from the network for new deposit transaction arriving to the address in your application wallet.
-Particularly, *cryptoassets helper service* could be down when the transaction was broadcasted.
+Particularly, *cryptoassets helper service* could be down when the incoming transaction was broadcasted.

 *cryptoassets helper service* rescans all receiving addresses on start up.
 Thus, restarting *cryptoassets helper service* fixes the problem.
 Alternatively, you can manually run :doc:`rescan command <./service>`.